mlava/better-tasks/README.md

 This extension automatically recognises and manages TODO items that match defined repeat patterns and/or date attributes, optionally generating the next instance when a repeating Better Task is completed.

 **Note:**
-This extension is in active development.
+Better Tasks is in active development.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/

-This video provides a basic overview of some of the functionality of this extension.
+This video provides an overview of some of the extension's functionality, although many features have been added since it was recorded (see the Changelog below)!

 <p align="center">
 https://www.loom.com/share/bb6ffd38ff35441ab2ed5138b5c2cb70